Home AI Lab ·Part 1

 With a local node, I can:

-That framing — local node as evaluation infrastructure, not just a chat server — is what Part 2 is about.
+That framing, local node as evaluation infrastructure rather than just a chat server, is what Part 2 is about.